atreyasha/dotfiles/develop.md

 ### Dotfiles

+1.  **TODO** standardize or make uniform colors among i3blocks blocklets -\> check exact hexes

-1.  **TODO** try to replace \$HOME with tilde for standardization
+2.  **TODO** try to replace \$HOME with tilde for standardization -\> including for readme

-2.  **TODO** bash/zsh fix reduced hard-coding -\> add if
+3.  **TODO** bash/zsh fix reduced hard-coding -\> add if
     statements to check for certain commands to reduce hard-coding

-3.  reduce the number of dotfiles for a leaner installation
+4.  reduce the number of dotfiles for a leaner installation

-4.  consider using different configs for remote and local shells
+5.  consider using different configs for remote and local shells

-5.  keep gnupg, ssh, neomutt and other directories in private stow repo
+6.  keep gnupg, ssh, neomutt and other directories in private stow repo

 ### System reproducibility